 • Learn Spanish by studying one-on-one with a Guatemalan language instructor

 • Serve in a community-based ministry located in the nearby villages of Antigua

 • Experience a life-changing semester

 • Students International (SI) hosts students for the semester.
 SI is a nonprofit, evangelical Christian mission organization that strives to serve the poor through long-term community development ministries.
 SI intentionally provides students with opportunities for dynamic hands-on experiences that relate to their specific major and skills.
-Qualified Guatemalan and American staff members oversee the specific long-term projects and are involved in the community-oriented lifestyle of the organization.
+Qualified Guatemalan and North American staff members oversee the specific long-term projects and are involved in the community-oriented lifestyle of the organization.
 Each ministry site is structured to facilitate student engagement and provides an opportunity to be part of an ongoing ministry that will impact many for the Gospel.

 • Centro Lingüístico Maya (CLM) is a language school certified by the Guatemalan Ministries of Education and Tourism.
 Located near downtown Antigua, CLM offers individualized instruction and optional weekly field trips to sites around Antigua, and other cultural activities.